SanggyuChong/pid_PORMAKE/README.md

-# pi-d PORMAKE
+# π-d PORMAKE
-**Por**ous materials **Make**r

-> Python library for the construction of pi-d conjugated metal-organic frameworks.
+Python library for the construction of π-d conjugated metal-organic frameworks.

-All credits to Sangwon Lee for the development of original PORMAKE code.
-Here, a revised version of PORMAKE is presented with additional features to enforce coplanarity for the edges, which is a common requirement in constructing pi-d conjugated MOFs.
+All credits to [Sangwon Lee]<https://github.com/Sangwon91> for the development of original [PORMAKE]<https://github.com/Sangwon91/PORMAKE> code.
+Here, a revised version of PORMAKE is presented with additional features to enforce coplanarity for the edges, which is a common requirement in constructing π-d conjugated MOFs that commonly exhibit electrical conductivity.

 ## Installation
 * Dependencies